gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ujprog.exe passthru_implementation_12F.bit
 ```

-### SSD1331 to ESP32 Passtrhu via FPGA details
+### SSD1331 to ESP32 Passthru via FPGA details

-The ULX3S will typically ship with the passthru code already loaded.
+The ULX3S will typically ship with the passthru code already loaded on the FPGA.
 So this step may not always be needed.

 As noted in other ULX3S ESP32 projects such as the [Getting Started with Visual Micro](../VisualMicro/README.md),
 the ESP32 sits behind the FPGA chip: